 NOTE 3: Detailed information included in N2 SM information will be aligned with by RAN WG3.

-NOTE 4: A PDU Session UP activation is not triggered by message 7 if it only includes information related to the multicast session and associated QoS flows and is received by an MBS capable NG RAN node.
+NOTE 4: A PDU Session UP activation is not triggered by the N2 SM information if it only includes information related to the multicast MBS session and associated QoS flows and is received by an MBS capable NG RAN node.

+NOTE 5: The SMF uses the same QoS in the received MBS QoS Flow QoS information for the associated QoS Flow in the unicast PDU session.